Australian Business Structures: Which Is Best for Tax and Liability?

 Here is a summary of the business Trust vs Sole Trader structures:

-• Legal entity: A business Trust is a legal arrangement in which the Trust holds and manages the assets and operations of the business on behalf of the beneficiaries.
+• Legal entity: A business Trust is a legal arrangement in which the Trust holds and manages the business’s assets and operations on behalf of the beneficiaries.
 The Trust is a separate legal entity from its trustees and beneficiaries.
 A Sole Trader operates as an individual, and there is no legal distinction between the business owner and the business itself.

-• Liability: Trustees have limited liability for the debts and legal obligations of the Trust, depending on the specific trust structure and terms.
+• Liability: Trustees have limited liability for the Trust’s debts and legal obligations, depending on the specific trust structure and terms.
 Beneficiaries generally have limited liability, as their exposure is usually limited to their interest in the Trust.
 The Sole Trader has unlimited liability for the business’s debts and legal obligations, meaning their personal assets are at risk if the business faces financial or legal issues.

 • Ownership and control: The Trust is managed by one or more trustees, who have a fiduciary duty to act in the best interests of the beneficiaries.
 Decision-making authority typically rests with the trustees.
 The Sole Trader business is owned and managed by a single individual, making decision-making quicker and more flexible.

-• Taxation: The Trust itself is not taxed on its income, and instead, the beneficiaries are taxed on their share of the trust’s income when distributed.
+• Taxation: The Trust itself is not taxed on its income; instead, the beneficiaries are taxed on their share of the Trust’s income when distributed.
 The Sole Trader’s business income is taxed at their personal income tax rates.

 • Compliance requirements: A business Trust often has more complex reporting, record-keeping, and regulatory requirements than a Sole Trader.
 Establishing a Trust can also be more expensive and time-consuming.